 The designers at Virginia Tech say they have created the house of the future with a concept so innovative that it can totally change the residential industry.

 FutureHAUS has developed sophisticated but modular solutions for the home of the future, capable of bringing up an elegant and futuristic residential space in just a few days.

-There is also a voice assistant, who will be the house butler of the future.
+There is also a voice assistant, who will be the butler of the house of the future.
 The FutureHAUS home is fully equipped with an Amazon Alexa.

 "It's almost like building houses using Lego," says Joseph wheeler, co-director of the Virginia Tech design research center.
 "A very advanced Lego".